ewof/TownyWaypoints/README.md

     # Disabled with value of -1
     max_distance: '5000'

-    # The amount of minutes a player must wait between waypoint travels.
+    # The amount of seconds a player must wait between waypoint travels.
     cooldown: '1800'

     # If true players can only teleport from one waypoint type to another.